crazydq/hytex/README.md

 export default Counter;
 ```

-Now we need to relate data to the UI component, here we use a container to warp the component.
-The container do two things: 1) pass data stored in hytex to component, 2) pass related properties
+Now we need to relate data to the UI component. <br>
+Here we use a container to warp the component.
+The container do two things: <br>
+1) pass data stored in hytex to component.<br>
+2) pass related properties<br>

 ```javascript
 import Counter from './components/Counter';